Silkies are delightful bantam chickens instantly recognizable by their feathered legs, fluffy feathers, and little pom-poms on the top of their heads.

 Because Silkies make such great mothers, most poultry hobbyists and breeders will use one broody hen to hatch and raise chicks.

 NOTEAlthough some information on the internet says that blue-earlobe chickens lay blue eggs, a true Silkie breed will never lay blue eggs, but a Silkie cross might.

 Silkie Chicken Egg Production

-If you’re lucky, your chicken could lay 120 eggs per year.
+As for how many eggs they lay, if you’re lucky, your chicken could lay 120 eggs per year.
 That’s equivalent to 3 eggs a week.
 Other Silkies will only lay 100 eggs annually.

-Be sure to handle the eggs with care when removing them from the nest, because the small size makes them easier to break.
+Be sure to handle the Silkie eggs with care when removing them from the nest, because the small size makes them easier to break.

 When Do Silkies Start Laying?